 The District's annual report consists of a series of financial statements that show information about the District as a whole, including its significant funds.
 The Statement of Net Position and the Statement of Activities (pages 21 and 22) provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
-Fund statements may also provide insight into the District's overall financial statements by providing information about the District's most significant funds.
+Fund statements may also provide insight into the District's overall financial health.
+Fund financial statements report the District's operations in more detail than the government-wide financial statements by providing information about the District's most significant funds.
 The notes to the basic financial statements provide further explanation of some of the information in the statements and provide additional disclosures and more detailed data.
 This will allow statement readers to have a more complete description and understanding of the District's financial activities and position.